 Jon and Shannon’s vision is to see Ndazkoh and the surrounding bands transformed by the love of Christ.

 Mark and Alicia Carter

 Mark grew up in the lower mainland and moved to the Cariboo in 2002 where he was introduced to house church at McLeese lake.
 Alicia grew up in Quesnel before moving to Langley to attend the Trinity Western University nursing program.
 They have both enjoyed worshipping in house churches and were part of a network of house churches in Vancouver while Mark was working on a Master of Divinity degree at Regent College.
-They have an 8 month old boy (Micah) and are enjoying their new life living in Williams Lake.
+Their first boy (Micah) was born in March 2019 and they are enjoying their new life living in Williams Lake.

 Mark caught the vision for house church while attending the McLeese Lake church.
 After discerning the call to pastoral ministry he desires to serve the churches in the Cariboo and develop house church as a vibrant and growing form of the church in Canada.

 Mark is a carpenter by trade and enjoys woodworking and home construction.
 He and Alicia enjoy hiking and exploring new places in BC.
 The Cariboo is a treasure of lakes and trails and they look forward to exploring the beautiful landscape of the Cariboo.
 Micah enjoys crawling, turning pages in his books, and grabbing things that he is not allowed to touch.
 In contrast to his insolent look in this picture, he is a good-natured treasure they adore.